shoaib685/DiscordEconomyBot/README.md

 # Dependencies
 - *Discord.js v12*
-- *quick.eco (has a Dev dependency of quick.db and better-sqlite3*)
+- *quick.eco (has a Dev dependency of quick.db and better-sqlite3)*
+- *discord-eco (has a Dev dependency of quick.db and better-sqlite3)*